r0nsha/multinput.nvim/README.md

 # multinput.nvim

-An attempt at creating a `vim.ui.input` that wraps its context in an auto-resizing buffer.
+A floating `vim.ui.input` buffer that auto-resizes to fit its contents.

 ## Installation